Program philosophy

 • Our instructors are passionate professionals who have made their chosen topic a large part of their life's work and they enjoy teaching

 All of our classes have a strong pesticide-free focus, regardless if the pesticide is organic or inorganic, purchased or homemade, with the notable exception of Safe Use of Pesticides and Alternatives.
-Why do we make you take this class to certify?
+Why do we make you take this course to certify?
 Because you need to understand how to use these safely if you're going to be able to give good advice.

 Certification requirements

-Anyone can take any of our classes at any time, even if it's just one class for personal interest.
-However, if you want to become certified, you need to enroll in the Certification program as well as the classes.
-The registration fee includes all administrative and certification fees, access to several pre-recorded training courses that serve as our course textbook, and your examination.
-To certify you must:
+Anyone can take any Gardening at USask course, even if just one course for personal interest.
+However, if you want to become certified as a Manitoba Master Gardener, you must enrol in the Certification course as well as the other courses.
+The Master Gardener certification program course includes access to several pre-recorded training courses (that serve as program textbooks), tracking of volunteer hours and other coursework, and access to your final exam.

 2. Complete your internship: 40 hours of volunteer time within one year.
-See below for more information.

 You will be considered a University of Saskatchewan Master Gardener Trainee until you have fulfilled all of the above requirements.